Emerald Ash Borer

 The Emerald Ash Borer (EAB) is a small, green boring insect that attacks and kills all trees in the Ash family (Fraxinus spp).
 This invasive insect has been spreading across the State of Wisconsin for the last ten years and is firmly entrenched in River Falls.
 About 20 percent or 1900 of our public trees in River Falls are Ash

-The City’s tree contractor will remove the tree soon after the doorhanger arrival.
+If the ash in your boulevard is seriously infected and beyond treatment or saving, you will receive a tree removal doorhanger and a white dot will be sprayed on the trunk of the tree to be removed.
+The City or the City’s tree contractor will remove the tree soon after the arrival of the doorhanger.
 The stump will be ground and the area rehabbed as soon as possible.
-The City will then identify a space in the boulevard to replant a new tree.
+The city will then identify a space in the boulevard to replant a new tree.

 What does this mean for residents?

 There are a few options you can take to help fight the spread of EAB.
-If you have or think you have an Ash tree or an infected Ash tree on your property and want to know your options, please contact the City Forester Mike Noreen at 715-426-3467 or by email.
+If you have or think you have an Ash tree or an infected Ash tree on your boulevard and want to know your options for removal, please contact the City Forester Mike Noreen at 715-426-3467 or by email.

 Visit the links below or the Urban Forestry FAQ page here for more information.